Whether you are taking a short relaxing break, or enjoying your annual holiday — a warm welcome from Rona and Steve to St Monans in Fife.

 The Fifie is situated just a 100 yards from the picturesque harbour of St Monans, and only a 20 min drive from St Andrews, and a few steps from the Fife Coastal Path.

-guests with restricted mobility.
-A food welcome pack is provided to get your holiday started, which includes milk, bread coffee and tea bags etc. There is even a welcome pack for the dog (if you have
+for guests with restricted mobility.
+A food welcome pack is provided to get your holiday started, which includes milk, bread coffee and tea bags etc. There is even a welcome pack for the dog (if you

-living room window.
+from the living room window.
 There is Free Wi-Fi, Telephone (incoming calls only) Woodburning Stove, CD/i-phone player, Freeview TV, Smart Blu-ray/DVD player for those with NETFLIX, AMAZON and NOW TV

 accounts.
 There is an ample selection of DVDs, books, games, jigsaws and toys for guests use.
 For those guests feeling more energetic there is a set of Golf Clubs, back-packs, picnic rug/hamper which